-Born in 1871 he is the senior of the four artists now known as The Scottish Colourists.
+Born in 1871, he is the senior of the four artists now known as The Scottish Colourists.
 S.J.
 Peploe had his first exhibition at The Scottish Gallery in 1903 and a life long association with us until his untimely death in 1935.
-He lived in Paris from 1910 until 1912 where his work changed radically from paintings reminiscent of Manet and Sargent to brilliant Fauvist works which placed him in the vanguard of British Modernism.
-By the time of his early death aged 64 in 1935 he was recognised as a great painter but only by a small coterie of collectors and curators, like Ion Harrison and Stanley Cursiter and it has taken a further fifty years for his national and international significance to be fully appreciated.
+He lived in Paris from 1910 until 1912, where his work changed radically from paintings reminiscent of Manet and Sargent to brilliant Fauvist works which placed him in the vanguard of British Modernism.
+By the time of his early death aged sixty-four in 1935, he was recognised as a great painter but only by a small coterie of collectors and curators, like Ion Harrison and Stanley Cursiter and it has taken a further fifty years for his national and international significance to be fully appreciated.

 We have more available works by S.J.
 Peploe.
 Please contact the Gallery if you would like to arrange an appointment to view the works we currently have available for sale.